Revolutionary-Games/Thrive/.github/pull_request_template.md

 Note: before starting this checklist the issue should be marked as non-draft.

-- [ ] PR author has checked that this PR works as intended: https://wiki.revolutionarygamesstudio.com/wiki/Testing_Checklist (this is important as to not waste the time of Thrive team members)
+- [ ] PR author has checked that this PR works as intended and doesn't break existing features: https://wiki.revolutionarygamesstudio.com/wiki/Testing_Checklist (this is important as to not waste the time of Thrive team members reviewing this PR)
 - [ ] Initial code review passed
 - [ ] Functionality is confirmed working by another person (see above checklist link)
 - [ ] Final code review is passed and code conforms to the